I've broken my rod, what do I do?

-All of our rods were designed to perform across a wide range of fishing applications.
-Our flagship model, the Boron III X, represents our most versatile rod series.
-These fast action rods are as equally at home on trout water as they are in the salt and everything in-between.
-They give anglers great feel and with the boron technology in the butt section, they have plenty of reserve power for longer casts, bigger fish, and strong winds.
+The Boron III X represents our most versatile rod series.
+These fast action rods are now updated with our new shooting guides which maximize the angler’s ability to control, carry and shoot line during the casting stroke.
+These rods are as equally at home on trout water as they are in the salt and everything in-between.
+They give anglers great feel and with boron technology, yet have plenty of reserve power for longer casts, bigger fish, and strong winds.
 If you could only own one rod, the Boron III X series is the first place to look.

 The Nexus series is an all-graphite rod series that has an all-new fast action taper, especially in the lower sections.
 These rods cover a broad range of fishing situations without giving up the unique, Winston action for which we are known.
 The all-graphite Nexus rods give anglers unmatched performance in an all-graphite series, giving anglers a premium rod with a very attractive price tag.

 While the new Microspey® rods will over-hand cast and fish through a number of single-hand applications, they were truly designed for two-handed fishing applications, and are not classified as a “switch” rod.
 They are a great way for an angler to extend their two-hand casting season, as well as provide a great entry point for the trout angler looking to get into the sport of two-handed fly fishing.
 For overhead casting we recommend lining each rod two line weights above the rod’s designated line weight.
 For two-hand casting, please refer to the rod’s grain window listed on our website’s Microspey page under “Specifications.”